District Support

 Success Gap Tool

 This tool will help your school district identify gaps in performance between groups or subgroups of students by helping you identify systemic strengths and areas of need in your district by focusing on five areas for Student Success.
 These include Data, Cultural Responsiveness, Core Curriculum, Assessment and Interventions.
 The tool, originally created by IDEA Data Center (IDC), can help guide reflections of LEA staff on the most important factors that contribute to disproportionality as they review their policies, practices, and procedures within the five areas.
 This analysis enables LEAs to identify areas of concern and guide the allocation of resources to those areas.
-The information in the Success Gaps tool is now embedded in IDOE's Results Driven Accountability Planning Tool.

 Goal Attainment Scaling